mskcc/smile-server/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Screenshots have been provided to demonstrate changes made to the response body JSON schema and/or swagger page.
 - [ ] Unit tests were updated in relation to updates to the mocked test data.

+If no unit tests were updated or added, then please explain why: [insert details here]

 ### II.
 Neo4j models and database schema checklist:
 - [ ] Neo4j persistence models were changed.
 - [ ] The graph database produces the expected changes to models, relationships, and/or property names. [provide screenshot of updated elements in graph db below]